repaper/gratis/Sketches/README.md

 > Link to the [command source](https://github.com/repaper/gratis/tree/master/Sketches/command).

 A command-line example that accepts single character command from the serial port (9600 8N1).
-Functions include XBM upload to to the SPI FLASH chip on the EPD evaluation board, display image from this FLASH and several other functions.
+Functions include XBM upload to the SPI FLASH chip on the EPD evaluation board, display image from this FLASH and several other functions.

 Use the `h` command on the serial port (9600 8N1) to obtain a list of commands.
 Some of the commands are shown like `e<ss>` this *<ss>* represents a two digit FLASH sector number in the range *00..ff* (a total of 256 sectors).
-The 1.44" and 2.0" display images take one sector but the 2.7" displays take two ajacent sectors.
+The 1.44" and 2.0" display images take one sector but the 2.7" displays take two adjacent sectors.

 When using the serial monitor on Arduino/Energia IDE any command that take a hex number as parameter needs a `<space>` character after it, as